null

 • Overview

-My father scours the internet for century-old magazines about Palestine.
+My father scours the web for century-old magazines about Palestine.
 For years, he would talk about these mysterious documents but rarely show them to anyone.
 “I have proof,” he would say to whoever would listen, “that Palestine exists.”